There are actually two important questions here.

-This will help in case she ever gets out of the enclosed area we play in to bring her back with a simple tap on her plastic dust bath container.
+This will help in case she ever gets out of the enclosed area we play in.
+I can bring her back with a simple tap on her plastic dust bath container.

 You can read more about how to give a chinchilla a dust bath here.

-At the end of the day, your chinchilla will be happy if you are spending time with them.
+At the end of the day, your chinchilla will be happy if you are spending time with it.

-As you build that bond and they grow to love and recognize you as the owner, the sky is the limit for toys if they are deemed safe of course.
+As you build that bond and it grows to love and recognize you as the owner, the sky is the limit for toys.
+If they are deemed safe, of course.

-Chinchillas are friendly animals who love to interact with you as well as other chinchillas.
+Chinchillas are friendly animals that love to interact with you as well as other chinchillas.